github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 {% note %}

-**Note**: A `CNAME` file will be ignored unless your workflow takes this into account.
-For more information, see "[Managing a custom domain for your GitHub Pages site](/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain)."
+**Note**: A `CNAME` file will not automatically add or remove the custom domain unless unless you configure your workflow to use the `CNAME` file.
+For more information, see "[Managing a custom domain for your GitHub Pages site](/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain)." [todo The Actions team/tcbyrd is working on a workflow that we can use as an example for this.]

 {% endnote %}